rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 ==========================================

-It is primarily a standard Python_ (**2 and 3**) module reimplementing the SimpleGUI particular module of CodeSkulptor_ and CodeSkulptor3_ (a Python browser environment).
+It is primarily a standard Python_ (**2 and 3**) module reimplementing the SimpleGUI particular module of CodeSkulptor2_ and CodeSkulptor3_ (a Python browser environment).
 This is in fact a package also with other modules adapted from CodeSkulptor.